kareemzok/splash-header/readme.txt

 == Description ==

-Splash header in WordPress  will help you to create a welcome screen that contain welcome note , custom links , or any custom code
+Splash header in WordPress  will let you to create a welcome screen that contain title, description , custom links , or any custom code and can be added anywhere in your website using shortcode

 Features: